American Guild of Organists: Programs and publications

 The organization holds national conventions in even-numbered years and regional conventions in odd-numbered years.
 The 2010 national convention held in Washington, D.C., on July 4-8, for example, included workshops and concerts at prominent Washington-area churches, with premieres of newly commissioned works.
 The 2014 national convention, attended by more than 1,700 members, featured several notable venues in the Boston area, including Memorial Church of Harvard University and Trinity Church.
 The 2020 national convention planned for July in Atlanta, Georgia, was cancelled due to the COVID-19 pandemic.
+The 2024 convention was held in San Francisco, CA, and the 2026 convention is scheduled for July 6 - 10 in St. Louis, MO.

 The AGO sponsors a number of education programs, including "Pipe Organ Encounters", which are intended to introduce youth to the organ and its workings.
 It also produces a series of instructional DVDs for organists, providing insights into advanced playing technique, organ registration, improvisation, and interpretation.
 Renowned organists on these Master Series videos are: Catharine Crozier (vol. 1), Marie-Claire Alain (vol. 2), Frederick Swann (vol. 3), Gerre Hancock (vol. 4), and Marilyn Mason (vol. 5).

 The AGO issues several professional certificates and designations upon completion of the appropriate exams and membership in good standing: the Service Playing Certificate (SPC), Colleague (CAGO), Choir Master (ChM), Associateship (AAGO), and Fellowship (FAGO), the highest level of certification bestowed upon accomplished organists by the organization's Board of Examiners.